 The importance of visual design starts playing its role from the first phase of the MVP development – Idea Validation.
 In this stage, an entrepreneur attempts to validate a business idea before initiating the process.
 And one of the ways as performed by Buffer’s founder Joel Gascoigne is to use a simple yet interactive and visually-pleasing landing page to direct users to leave details if they’re sufficiently interested in the value proposition.
 He didn’t launch the product no one wanted to use.
 So, he made use of a simple, visually aesthetic landing page to learn what users think.

-The design doesn’t demand to be stunning and outstanding with cutting-edge visual effect; instead, the design of an MVP should stand robustly on the basic principles of visual design – unity, balance, hierarchy, proportion, emphasis, and contrast.
+The design doesn’t demand to be stunning and outstanding with cutting-edge visual effects; instead, the design of a Minimum Viable Product should stand robustly on the basic principles of visual design – unity, balance, hierarchy, proportion, emphasis, and contrast.

 All the best practices linked with Lean UX (measurement and validation of a product ) and Agile (fast delivery) are embodied in an MVP.
 The purpose of a minimum viable product is to learn, to validate, and invalidate a hypothesis.
-Testing is the vital part of an MVP that gives you answers about why your users interact with your product the way that they do.
+Testing is the vital part of a Minimum Viable Product that answers why your users interact with your product the way they do.

-The main purpose of design thinking is to build a solution that is desirable, feasible, and viable.
+The main purpose of design thinking is to build a desirable, feasible, and viable solution.
 Thus, once the prototype is ready, based on your ideas, switch to the next phase – gathering feedback from the target users.
-Your product should hit an ideal balance between user-friendly and commercial-friendly model.
+Your product should hit an ideal balance between a user-friendly and commercial-friendly model.

 Gaining feedback from the target customers and learning from it, helps save time and resources in the Prototyping and Testing stages of the design thinking process.
 In order to maximize the benefits of gathering feedback, follow the below-mentioned tips: